Crowdfunding - Beyond Banks: Alternative Funding for Startups

 - The donation model is what most people think of when crowdfunding is mentioned.
 Funders donate money to a cause in exchange for products, special pricing on items, or rewards.
 Beyond the perks, donation funders don’t have the opportunity to get anything in return for their money.
 Kickstarter and Indiegogo are examples of donation crowdfunding.

 - A more recent model is investment crowdfunding.
 Businesses sell ownership stakes in the form or equity or debt so funders (more accurately, investors) become shareholders in a sense, and they have the potential for financial return.
-Crowdfunder and SoMoLend are two platforms that focus on business funding.
+Crowdfunder is an example of one platform that focuses on business funding.

 Crowdfunding is no sure thing.
 More than half the campaigns on Kickstarter fail to reach their financial goal.
 And if you run a retail business, you might want to think twice about using the donation platform.
 Some people have been critical when, for example, for-profit restaurants ask customers to fund their expansion without getting a stake in the business.